 How To Make A Banana Nut Cornettos:

-First of all, if you’re trying to take your sugar intake down a notch, try out these banana nice-cream Cornettos.
+Firstly, if you’re trying to take your sugar intake down a notch, try out these banana nice-cream Cornettos.
 Made with fresh bananas and peanut butter, each cone provides one of your five-a-day (yes really!), along with B vitamins and heart-healthy fats.
 How To Make A Banana Nut; How To Make A Banana Nut Cornettos.

 Super Fruity Milkshake Lollies: